ejkroon/probCOmp/README.md

 `nodes_list.csv` and `files/link_list_uniform.csv` for this purpose,
 since the scripte expects the ID values in these files.

-You can then load data into this network representation.
-Empirical data usually consists of paths (specific _chaînes opératoires_), but may also consist of weighted link lists.
+Data can then be loaded into this network representation to obtain a subgraph.
+These empirical data usually consist of paths (specific _chaînes opératoires_), but may also consist of weighted link lists.

 ```python
 #Assuming user loads a dataset with paths